2 dead, 28 injured in Baltimore mass shooting | Gephardt Daily

 Baltimore Mayor Brandon Scott called the shooting a “reckless, cowardly act” which would “impact many lives.”

-Scott also vowed those responsible for nthe deadly violence would be brought to justice.
+Scott also vowed those responsible for the deadly violence would be brought to justice.

 “We will not stop until we find you—and we will find you,” Scott said.